-Under the direction of their professor, students will complete a comprehensive project in Management Accounting.
-The purpose of the project will be to demonstrate the student's ability to evaluate, assess, and synthesize the undergraduate level learning obtained in the Management Accounting concentration.
+Under the direction of their Professor, students in this class will design, develop, and complete a comprehensive project which integrates their studies in the BSBA curriculum.
+The purpose of this project will be to demonstrate the student's ability to evaluate, assess, and synthesize the undergraduate-level learning obtained in the Bachelor of Business Administration degree program.
+This course is open only to students in that program and must be taken during the student's final session in the program.